xenesisaco/xenesisaco-Credit_Risk_Analysi/README.md

 ### BalancedRandomForestClassifier
 The balanced accuracy score improved to about 79%.
-The high_risk precision is still low at 4% only with 67% sensitivity which makes a F1 of only 7%.
+Sensitivity is only 67% with a high_risk precision at a low 4%, making the F1 of only 7%.
-Due to a lower number of false positives, the low_risk sensitivity is now 91% with 100% presicion.
+The low_risk sensitivity is at 91% due to a lower number of false positives, with 100% presicion.

 ![5 1](https://user-images.githubusercontent.com/98041751/172725635-2482d2ed-1770-458d-a724-7b759d4c6966.png)